jdumars/cncorr/README.md

   </tr>
   <tr>
     <td>1.14</td>
-    <td>Business cases are only as detailed as they need to be to deliver customer value.</td>
+    <td>Business cases are only as detailed as they need to be in order to deliver customer value.</td>
     <td></td>
   </tr>
   <tr>
     <td>1.15</td>
-    <td>Work breakdown structure is focused on estimating complexity and Agile estimation.</td>
+    <td>Work breakdown structure is focused on estimating complexity and leverages some form of Agile estimation.</td>
     <td></td>
   </tr>
   <tr>